ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 # Class types

-Now that we have learned about declartion of class, lets explore types avilable.
+Now that we have learned about declartion of class and explored the anatomy, lets explore types available.

 Yes!!!...  what are the type of classes we can create?